Tool Consolidation

 - Analytics

-Identify overlaps.
+Find the overlaps.
 Two writing tools?
 Two image tools?
-When multiple tools cover the same function, consolidation is possible.
-Ask: Can one tool replace two or three?
+When multiple tools cover the same function, consolidation is worth looking at.
+Ask: can one tool replace two or three?

-Some tools are platforms.
-They cover multiple functions:
+Some tools are platforms that cover multiple functions:

 - Notion — Docs, wiki, project management, databases.
-With AI, it can replace separate writing + wiki + project tools for some teams.
+With AI, it can replace separate writing, wiki, and project tools for some teams.

 - Microsoft 365 — Word, Excel, Teams, Copilot.
 One subscription for many functions.